wso2/kubernetes-apim/advanced/am-pattern-3/README.md

 * For advanced details with regards to managing custom Java keystores and truststores in a container based WSO2 product deployment please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/deploy/Managing_Keystores_And_Truststores.md).

+## Configuring SSL in Service Exposure

+* For WSO2 recommended best practices in configuring SSL when exposing the internal product services to outside of the Kubernetes cluster, please refer to the [official WSO2 container guide](https://github.com/wso2/container-guide/blob/master/route/Routing.md#configuring-ssl).